oaiiae/oaiiae.github.io/content/resume.md

 *April 2016 - August 2019 • Sainghin-en-Mélantois, France*

-- Developed firmware for Zynq7000 SoC in VHDL and C
+- Developed firmware for Zynq7000 SoC in VHDL & C
 - Improved overall firmware performance of a custom FPGA-based signal processing device
 - Wrote development libraries simplifying integration of our devices for our users
 - Developed easy-to-use UIs to drive our appliances